 1. Recruit and retain key employees

-This can give small employers a way to compete with larger organizations that have the budget for higher salaries.
-Even if you can’t afford to shell out a big paycheck, offering an attractive benefits package will get top candidates in the door and help you retain them long-term.
+A competitive employee benefits package gives small employers a way to compete with larger organizations that have the budget for higher salaries.
+Even if you can't afford to shell out a big paycheck, offering additional benefits will get top candidates in the door and help you retain them long-term.

 2. A healthy workforce is a productive workforce